alxrsngrtn/1040-EZ-Project/Improvements.md

 - [x] Add Tax Summary text explaining in English what the user's tax bill or refund is.

 ## Test Cases
+### Main
+- Form should be able to calculate double user input
+- Users should be able to input BigDecimal numbers (that exceed the max limit of doubles) into the unemployment compensation, nontaxable combat pay, and income tax witheld forms
+-

 ### taxCalculatorTest
 #### CalcTax()
 - Should be able to reject negative double values of taxable income